JLRipley314/Standalone-TwoPunctures-C-Cpp/README.md

 ## OpenMP and gh3d2m code

 The default Makefile setting under `/Source` is to not compile with OpenMP.
-If you are using the `gh3d2m` code, I would recommend keeping this setting, as it allows you to call TwoPunctures on each CPU core when using MPI with that code.
+If you are using the `gh3d2m` code, I would recommend NOT compiling with OpenMP, as it allows you to call TwoPunctures on each CPU core when using MPI with that code.